mi92/reverse-image-rag/README.md

 We provide all experiment records under `records/`, including:
 - data samples used
-- full input sent to model
+- full input sent to the model
 - raw model predictions
 - GPT judgments
 - API logs.